Tirna29/drum-kit-website/README.md

-Created Using HTML,CSS and JavaScript
+Tech stack : HTML,CSS and JavaScript.
+Now, you can play drums by clicking on a few buttons on the screen!